Europe

 Intelligent and Problem-Solving

 European Shorthairs are sharp, observant cats.
-They navigate their environments intelligently, learn routines and patterns quickly, and approach problem-solving with a practical, methodical quality that reflects genuine cognitive ability rather than trained response.
+They navigate their environments intelligently, learn routines and patterns quickly, and approach problem-solving with a practical, methodical quality that reflects cognitive ability rather than trained response.
 These are cats that figure things out.

 Independent but Loyal

 The European Shorthair’s independence is one of its defining character traits.
-It does not need constant attention or validation, manages its own time effectively, and maintains a healthy self-sufficiency that distinguishes it from more clinging breeds.
-At the same time, it is genuinely loyal to its family — it forms real bonds and expresses consistent, if understated, affection.
+It does not need constant attention or validation, manages its own time effectively, and maintains a healthy self-sufficiency that distinguishes it from more dependent breeds.
+At the same time, it is loyal to its family — it forms real bonds and expresses consistent, if understated, affection.
 The loyalty is steady rather than demonstrative.

 Highly Adaptable